Wednesday, 31 December 2014

 On Friday I met up with the Duke of Edinburgh Gold Group because I was check pointing the first day of their Qualifying Expedition.
 We went down to the Forest of Ae in Dumfriesshire which was rather lovely.
 I saw lots of cyclists and dog walkers, and the Gold group navigated through the woods very well - woods can be tricky because you can't see any landmarks but they made good speed.
 When they had set up their tents in a very midgy clearing beside a river I set off back to civilisation, picking up fish suppers for tea on the way!

 Today James and I took Ally into Tiso to get some winter boots that he will need in Oslo.
-Ally is the most ungreedy person I know and never asks us for anything if he can help it, so he was rather overwhelmed and thanked us in a gruff but heartfelt manner.
+Ally is one of the most ungreedy people I know and never asks us for anything if he can help it, so he was rather overwhelmed and thanked us in a gruff but heartfelt manner.

 The rain is lashing on the roof of the extension just now; slightly worrying because we will be leaving shortly to watch the Commonwealth Games Athletics finals at Hampden!